czcorpus/xmlanntools/README.md

 Mismatch between the annotation produced by the tagger and the reference plain text analyzed: The annotation provides 'B' as the next token, but the following reference text continues with 'A' (and further on with 'ABCDEFGH'...).

-This commonly happens when the tagger does not return the original string in the exactly same form as it was present in the plain text input (now used as reference).
+This commonly happens when the tagger does not return the original string in the exactly same form as present in the plain text or if it ignores some part of the text (despite it is not classified as white-space characters by the script).
 If the tagger applies some predictable normalization of particular characters or tokens, this problem can be compensated by manually providing additional files with lists of applicable `replacements` and/or `matches` (see section "Matching annotation with original text" above).
 Otherwise, the tagger does not fullfill the basic requirement to be used with these scripts.

-Another cause can be the case, when the tagger does not produce the expected output format of a vertical with the original annotated string in the first column.
+Another possible cause: if the tagger does not produce the expected vertical format with the original tokens in the first column.
 In that case, a special preprocessing (or conversion) of the tagger's output is necessary.

 ### Token ID mismatch at line N: expected X, got Y.

 (reported by `ann2standoff`, preprocessor for CoNLL-U)

-Rutine check failed: The numbering of subtokens in the CoNLL-U file is not as expected.
+Consistency check failed: The numbering of subtokens in the CoNLL-U file is not as expected.
 Please, inform the authors in case this happens.

 ### Element 'X' has started before position N.

 (reported by `standoff2xml`)

 Mismatch in the JSON data: arrived at an XML element which should already have started before the currently reached text position.
-This should never happen (unless the JSON files have been manipulated) since the annotation should be sorted by the starting position of elements.
+This should never happen (unless the JSON files have been manipulated).
 Please, report to the authors and provide all the input and temporary files.

 ### Element 'X' ends beyond the end of the text file (length N).